joseteodoro/saga-example-with-amqp/readme.md

-# example using amqp and nodejs
+# Simple SAGA example using amqp and nodejs

+The banks works as the following the diagram:

 Before everything, start the rabbit: